eamonnofarrell/PythonProject2018/README.md

   </p>
  </details>

-* Describe Data
+* Data Description and Analysis
     * The data frame consists of 150 rows and 5 columns.
     * We can review these statistics and start noting interesting facts about our data set.
     * Such as
         - The minimum sepal length is 3.3 centimeters greater than the minimum petal length.
         - The maximum sepal length is 7.9 centimeters.
         - The average sepal length is 2.084 centimeters greater than the average petal length.

-* Perform initial analysis
     * Import [Pandas](https://en.wikipedia.org/wiki/Pandas_(software)) and [NumPy](https://en.wikipedia.org/wiki/NumPy) from Python Data Analysis Library
     * [Pandas](https://en.wikipedia.org/wiki/Pandas_(software)) is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the [Python](https://www.python.org/) programming language.
     * [NumPy](https://en.wikipedia.org/wiki/NumPy) is the fundamental package for scientific computing with Python.